 A number of mitigation measures can be applied to reduce the risk of rockfall.
 Arguably the most effective measures target the reduction in exposure of mine personnel to this risk through the implementation of highly mechanised mining methods.
 The sustained success of ground support in mitigating rockfalls has provided enormous benefit to the local mining industry, but at a cost.
 In many Australian mines, ground support is the largest component of both overall development mining costs and time consumed in the development mining cycle.

 The project was developed based on extensive consultation with senior rock mechanics engineers from around the world.
 The first meeting was held at The University of Western Australia in 2012.
-There was a unanimous view among industry leaders that the first priority was to develop a new comprehensive, yet practical, ground support guide.
-Considering that the last textbook written on the topic, by Hoek et al. (1998), will be over 20 years old by the time this new guide is published, an update is well overdue.
+There was a unanimous view among industry leaders that the first priority was to develop a comprehensive, yet practical, ground support guide.
+Considering that the last textbook written on the topic, by Hoek et al. (1998), will be over 20 years old by the time this guide is published, an update is well overdue.

 The research components of this project include: